 A bridge can be placed to help keep your teeth exactly where they need to be.
 Additionally, failing to replace a tooth means that your bite is no longer properly supported thanks to a missing link.
 In response, the rest of your teeth will have to pick up the slack.
 This additional pressure and stress can lead to increased wear and tear, which might even result in more dental work that needs to be done.

 As with so many dental procedures, many patients want to know just how painful a bridge will be.
 The answer is that the bridge is not painful at all!
 You might experience some slight discomfort when the two crowns are placed, but there is very little invasive work being done.
 That means that your teeth stay healthy and avoid too much jostling.
 The replacement tooth itself just slides in between the two crowns and is held in place—it is not implanted in your jaw like some other procedures.

-For more information regarding dental bridges, please give Kelly Smile Dentistry a call today at (442) 229-0766!
+For more information regarding dental bridges, or to learn more about alternative options like dental implants, please give Kelly Smile Dentistry a call today at (442) 229-0766!